Lost-Accountant/counterbeans/docs/Tax/Tax Residency.md

 ---
-title: Tax Residency in Canada
+title: Tax Residency
 parent: Personal Income Tax
-grand_parent: Personal Income Tax
+grand_parent: Tax in Canada
-has_children: false
 nav_order: 1
+layout: default
 ---

 # Am I Subject to Income Tax in Canada?

 This is the 1st question that should be asked.
 Otherwise, there is no point reading further.

-## Worldwide Income
+## Worldwide Income Taxable

-Unlike the United States which determine whether you are subject to income tax on your **worldwide income** based on citizenship and residency, the only criteria used in Canada is your **residency** status.
+Unlike the United States which determines whether you are subject to income tax on your *worldwide income* based on citizenship and residency, the only criteria used in Canada is your **residency** status.

 In other words, in Canada tax system, you are subject to income tax for all income and gains originated anywhere in the globe, as long as you are a **resident of Canada**, even if you are **NOT a Canadian citizen**.

-Otherwise, if you are **NOT a resident**, only specific activies occurred in **Canada** will be taxed.
+Otherwise, if you are not a resident, only specific activies occurred in Canada will be taxed.

 ## How do I know if I am a "Resident"